Zjx402/Kea2/README.md

 ```

-We have a one-key start script `quickstart.py`.
-With this script,
+2. run `quickstart.py` to fuzz a sample app `omninotes`.
-You can download our sample app omninotes and try our tool.
+The script will automatically download the sample app `omninotes` and run.

 ```python
 cd KeaPlus